Our verdict

 Next, we turned our attention to the heel counter and set the Dremel against it with the same amount of force, this time for only four seconds.

 While it's difficult to assess the damage visually, our tool was able to pierce clean through the lining material and start eating at the soft padding within.
-Nevertheless, the overall purity of the heel collar wasn't compromised which leads us to give it a very respectable durability score of 4 out of 5.
+Nevertheless, the overall integrity of the heel collar wasn't compromised which leads us to give it a very respectable durability score of 4 out of 5.

 Test results

-Average 3.9
+Average 4

-Compared to 20 hiking boots
+Compared to 21 hiking boots

 Number of shoes